 After the sun has fully risen, we walked back down and took our Jeep to the volcano.
 In the picture above, it’s the part in the middle of the sea of sand (known locally as Segara Wedi) with smoke billowing out of it.
 Our Jeep driver parked at the designated parking space and we had to walk the rest of the way to the foot of the volcano through a flat sandy area.

-If you are the type that gets hungry easily, you’ll be pleased to know there are some food stalls at the foot of the volcano.
-I was hungry, so I zeroed in on the Bakso stall.
+If you are the type of person that gets hungry easily, you’ll be pleased to know there are a lot of food stalls at the foot of the volcano!
+I don’t know how they got there, but I was definitely hungry, so I zeroed in on the Bakso stall.

 Bakso is a meatball noodle dish that is very popular in Indonesia and can be found throughout the country.
-This one specifically is called Bakso Malang, which includes deep-fried crispy wontons and tofu instead of just meatballs and yellow noodles.
-Just add chili and kecap (sweet soy sauce) and I’m in heaven.
+This one specifically is called Bakso Malang, which includes deep-fried crispy wontons and tofu instead of just the usual meatballs and yellow noodles.
+Just add some chili and kecap (Indonesian sweet soy sauce) and I’m in heaven.
 This bowl only cost $1 but the portion is quite small, so of course, I had seconds.

 Sandstorm in the “Sea of Sand”